andrzejka-dev/flexchamp/README.md

 # ✨ **FlexChamp**

 FlexChamp is a comprehensive flexibility training app designed for gymnasts of all skill levels.
-Master dream gymnastics moves with proper technique, prevent injuries, and watch your progress along the way.
+Master dream gymnastics moves with proper technique to prevent injuries, and watch your progress along the way.

 > *"You're only as young as your spine is flexible."*
 > — Bob Harper